gvwilson/sdxpy/en/src/dataframe/index.md

 Column-wise storage makes selecting columns easy but filtering rows hard.
-If we expect to do more filtering than selecting it might be more efficient to use [%g row_wise "row-wise" %] storage.
+If we expect to do more filtering than selecting it might be more efficient to use [%i "row-wise storage; storage!row-wise" %][%g row_wise "row-wise" %][%/i%] storage ([%f dataframe-rowwise %]).

+[% figure
+   slug="dataframe-rowwise"
+   img="dataframe_rowwise.svg"
+   alt="Row-wise storage"
+   caption="Storing a dataframe's data in rows."
+%]

-The class `DfRow` is derived from the same abstract base class `DF` as `DfCol`, so it has to have the same interface.
+The class `DfRow` is derived from the same abstract base class as `DfCol` so that it has the same interface.
 However,
 it stores data as a single list of dictionaries, each with the same keys and the same types of values: